tkeskinturk/solidarity_sentiments/README.md

-# varieties_of_turkish_nationalism
+# The Varieties of Turkish Nationalism

-R scripts for replicating "The Varieties of Turkish Nationalism"
+This repository provides the replication files for the paper The Varieties of Turkish Nationalism, co-authored with [Tuna Kuyucu](https://soc.boun.edu.tr/people/tuna-kuyucu).
+The paper is still in preparation.